 Rather like a giant paddling pool, these pools are fun to socialise in, but there’s little chance of exercising or practising your swimming stroke due to the limited space.

 Available from around eight feet upwards, the bigger pools can still take up a lot of space and need regular maintenance with chemicals and filters to keep them clean.
 They can be put up and used for fairly long periods, but need regular changes of water.
 The sheer weight of these pools can also cause damage to grass if placed on a lawn.

-Looking for small pools for small gardens?
-Choose a swim spa from Hydropool Surrey.
+Looking for a small swimming pools for your small gardens?
+Why not get a swim spa instead?

 If you’re looking for an alternative to a swimming pool for your small garden, give a swim spa from Hydropool Surrey a try.
 Not only are swim spas smaller than regular pools, they are heated and can double-up as a hot tub, and the Hydropool Surrey resistance swim spas from all have a self-cleaning technology making them energy efficient.